kyma-project/kyma/docs/compass/08-01-tutorial.md

     e.
 Scroll down to the end of your lambda view and bind your lambda to your instance by clicking the **Create Service Binding** button in the **Service Binding** section.
 Choose the ServiceInstance you want to bind your lambda to, and click **Create Service Binding**.

     f.
-Save the settings in the right top right corner of the page.
+Save the settings in the right top-right corner of the page.

     g.
 Click the **Lambdas** tab and wait until the lambda status is completed and marked as `1/1`.